DaiDongyang/hierademo/appendix.md

 ### The influence of prosody selection

-To highlight the role of prosody selection, speaker similarity here uses more stringent standards
+To highlight the role of prosody selection, speaker similarity here uses more stringent standards.

 	1: This is definitely not the same person, even the gender is different.
 	2: It may be the same person, but I can't be sure.